 Soon you’ll have the language to describe friendship.

-Starting tomorrow I will dive into roots.
-You’ll be able to say things like :
+I will dive into roots in a variety of blog posts (listed below).
+Soon, you’ll be able to say things like :

 - “One of our roots died, and that’s why our friendship feels off.
 What do we want to do about it?”